We Need To Talk

 Zorian sighed.
 How should he put this then?

-"Could you put some privacy wards first?"
+"Could you put up some privacy wards first?"
 Zorian asked.

 Haslush raised an eyebrow at the request but nodded in agreement soon afterwards.
 He quickly set up some sort of spells over their table and then waited expectantly.
 He would have to get the man to teach him some of those protective spells in one of the restarts.